digitas28/bot-discord-auto-random-chat/README.md

   5. write in discord chat `!ikuzo <number of messages>`

 # NOTE
-  You can edit messages in line 46 main.py
+  1. You can edit or add messages in line 46 file main.py
+  2. Auto delete messages only delete when above your message is your own message. if you don't want like it, you can delete "Limit=1" in line 87 file main.py it will make your messages instantly delete

 <h2 align="center">!!!
 DWYOR !!!</h2>